KurtSanders/HBBWASpaManager/README.md

 #### v1.2.0 - Nov-11-2023

-* V1.2.0 code stream now maintained by Kurt Sanders (Previous versions were maintained by [Richard Powell](https://github.com/richardpowellus/HBBWASpaManager))
+* V1.2.0 code stream now maintained by Kurt Sanders .
+Previous versions were maintained by [Richard Powell](https://github.com/richardpowellus/HBBWASpaManager))
 * Changed namespace to 'kurtsanders' in app and drivers
 * Moved hardcoded logging values in driver to UI preferences and added logging expire timeout logic.
 * Added 'Switch Capability' in device parent for: